 Norman is consistently inspired by the medium and challenges of technologies of print.
 She was trained in traditional Western print methods at the University of Cape Town and has attended residencies in Japan to study the Japanese relief print method called Mokuhanga.
 Her current work is very inspired by this watercolour print process, which has lead to an extended investigation of the watercolour medium.

 Norman completed her Honours (2005) and Masters (2011) degree in Fine Art at the University of Cape Town.
-She is a visual studies lecturer, arts writer and practicing artist, lecturing at various institutions and universities in South Africa and published as an independent writer in various journals and South African magazines.
+She is a lecturer, arts writer and practicing artist, having lectured at various institutions and universities in South Africa and published as an independent writer in various journals and South African magazines.